syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/hierarchy-grid.md

 ## Render aggregates in child grid

-The Aggregates feature in the Syncfusion ASP.NET MVC Grid component allows you to display aggregate values in the footer, group footer, and group caption of the child grid.
+The Aggregates feature in the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC Grid component allows you to display aggregate values in the footer, group footer, and group caption of the child grid.
 With this feature, you can easily perform calculations on specific columns and show summary information.

 Rendering aggregates in a child grid involves displaying summary data at the footer or group caption of the grid.
 This can be particularly useful in hierarchical grids where each child grid represents detailed data that needs to be summarized.